 D.M.A., Conducting, University of South Carolina

 A native of Nashville, Dr. Russell holds his Bachelor of Music degree from Middle Tennessee State University where he studied trombone, piano, violin, and voice.
-His concentration quickly moved to conducting, which led him to receive his Masters and Doctorate degrees in Conducting from the Eastman School of Music in Rochester, NY.
-While at Eastman, he won the coveted Walter Hagan Conducting Prize and the Julius Herford Prize, awarded for outstanding research in his dissertation on the music of G. P. Telemann.
+He received his Masters and Doctorate degrees in Conducting from the Eastman School of Music in Rochester, NY, where he won the coveted Walter Hagan Conducting Prize and the Julius Herford Prize, awarded for outstanding research in his dissertation on the music of G. P. Telemann.

 Before returning to Murfreesboro in 2012, Dr. Russell was Assistant Professor of Music at Illinois Wesleyan University (Bloomington) and Hobart and William Smith Colleges (Geneva, NY), where he conducted vocal and instrumental ensembles, taught conducting and courses in secondary instrumental and vocal methods.
-He has also taught middle and high school instrumental and vocal music at five different schools and Rutherford and Sumner counties.
+He has also taught middle and high school instrumental and vocal music at five different schools in Rutherford and Sumner counties.
+He remains an active guest conductor, having been an invited clinician for regional and All-State choirs across the Southeast, Midwest, and Northeast.

 Dr. Russell is the Executive Music Director of Murfreesboro’s Ethos Youth Ensembles, where he conducts the Ethos Philharmonic Orchestra and Wind Symphony and oversees a comprehensive youth ensemble program including four orchestras and a jazz ensemble.
-Dr. Russell is also Director of Music at St. Rose of Lima Catholic Church in Murfreesboro, the State Choral Performance Assessment Coordinator for the Tennessee Chapter of the American Choral Directors Association, and is All State Choral Chair for the Tennessee Music Educators Association.
+Dr. Russell is also Director of Music at St. Andrew Lutheran Church in Franklin, the State Choral Performance Assessment Coordinator for the Tennessee Chapter of the American Choral Directors Association, and is All-State Choral Chair for the Tennessee Music Educators Association.

 Dr. Russell lives in Murfreesboro with his wife and three children, all of whom attend Stewarts Creek schools.